 - I identified as many stories I could and created a backlog and made rough plan.

-- I visualised the plan to help me identify dependencies and see future problems more easily.
+- I visualized the plan to help me identify dependencies and see future problems more easily.

 - I took in experts that could handle the complex tasks (bathroom) so that I could focus on the simpler tasks (designing a kitchen).